-Cologne's Second Round of COVID-19 Tests All Negative
+Cologne's second round of COVID-19 tests all negative

-There were no positive results from Cologne's second round of coronavirus testing, the Bundesliga club announced on Monday.
+There were no positive results from Cologne's second round of coronavirus testing, the Bundesliga club announced on Tuesday (AEST).

-Cologne revealed on Friday three unspecified individuals at the club had contracted COVID-19 and were told to undergo a 14-day quarantine procedure.
+Cologne revealed on Saturday (AEST) three unspecified individuals at the club had contracted COVID-19 and were told to undergo a 14-day quarantine procedure.

 Further testing carried out on Sunday found no further cases of coronavirus.